Representations of Leavitt Path Algebras: versus

-A. Ko\c{c} was partially supported by TUBITAK (The Scientific and Technological Research Council of Turkey) BIDEP 2219-International Post-Doctoral Research Fellowship during her visit to the University of Oklahoma where some of this research was done.
+Ayten Ko\c{c} was supported by TUBITAK (The Scientific and Technological Research Council of Turkey) BIDEB 2219-International Post-Doctoral Research Fellowship during her visit to the University of Oklahoma where some of this research was done.
 She would like to thank her colleagues at the host institution for their hospitality.
-Both authors were also partially supported by TUBITAK grant 115F511.
+Both authors were also partially supported by TUBITAK ARDEB 1001 grant 115F511.
+The authors would also like to thank an anonymous referee for a careful reading of this manuscript, several suggestions improving the exposition and making us aware of the reference \cite{allw18} which lead to a strengthening of Corollary 6.6.